In for the Kill!

 In for the Kill! is the fourth studio album by Welsh rock band Budgie.
 It was released through MCA Records in May 1974.
-The album includes the song "Crash Course in Brain Surgery", originally released in 1971 as a single.
+The album includes the song "Crash Course in Brain Surgery," originally released in 1971 as a single and was included on their self-titled debut album.
 The song was covered by Metallica for their 1987 EP The $5.98 E.P. - Garage Days Re-Revisited, while the album's title track was covered by Van Halen during the group's club days.